SAKET-SK/OpenCV/README.md

-An Open CV Final Year Project
+An Open CV Final Year Project.
+Open CV is instrumental for Object Detection.